Facebook Pixel How to Choose the Perfect Macro Lens

 macro photography aster abstract bokeh Sigma 150mm macro - macro lens

-I’m very impressed with the bokeh offered by the Sigma 150mm f/2.8 macro lens.
+I love the bokeh created by the Sigma 150mm f/2.8 macro lens; it’s wonderfully dreamy!

-These lenses also offer the best working distance of the bunch, which is often essential for insect photography.
+These longer macro lenses also offer the best working distance of the bunch, which is often essential for insect photography.

-Another advantage of the longer working distance is the ability to use a creative macro technique: shooting through out of focus flowers.
+Another advantage of the longer working distance is the ease with which you can use a popular creative macro technique: shooting through out-of-focus flowers.

 sunflower abstract macro photography Sigma 150mm macro lens